 The most common damage to siding includes splits, cracks, breakage, and holes.
 But there is another scenario many homeowners aren’t prepared for that can really throw a wrench in your day: siding that’s falling off.
 There is no quick fix if your siding is falling off, because there is always an underlying reason as to why it became loose in the first place.
 Below, you’ll find a few of the most common causes of loose or detached siding.

 If done right, certain types of siding can last up to 40 years without needing to be replaced.
 If it’s attached incorrectly or made of poor quality, that length can decrease significantly and leave you with damaged or broken siding that needs frequent repairs or cause you to need completely new siding.

-Common Culprits of Siding Problems: Poor Installation, Age, and Weather
+Common Culprits of Siding Problems: Poor Installation, Age & Weather

 Weather – Frequently aided by factors such as aging fasteners, cracked siding, and water damage, wind has the capability to rip your siding clean off your home.
 Hail can cause massive dents that misshape your siding, resulting in uneven pressure that pulls the nails out on one side.
 Heavy rain can cause significant water damage underneath if there are cracks or unsealed joints in your siding, leading to a whole host of other troubles.